Davenport makes most of fourth chance against Northwest Christian to reach semis | State 2B girls

 After the first quarter, Northwest Christian never led, but it remained within six points into the fourth quarter.

-But after a basket by Faith Hamilton cut Davenport’s lead to 35-29, Soliday hit a pair of free throws, and then freshman Taylor LeBret hit a 3 in the corner to push Davenport’s lead to double digits, 40-29, with three minutes to go.
+But after a basket by Faith Hamilton cut Davenport’s lead to 35-29, Soliday hit a pair of free throws, and then freshman Taylor LeBret hit a 3-pointer in the corner to push Davenport’s lead to double digits, 40-29, with three minutes to go.

 The Crusaders answered with a 6-0 run, but then never again got closer than five points.
 Senior Macey Shamblin led NWC with 17 points (6-for-10 from the field) and sophomore Julianna Pope added 10 points.